-We arrived early so we took the opportunity to spend our first day exploring Reykjavik.
-There are so many shops, and quirky restaurants and coffee shops to visit.
+On day 1 of our 4 days in Iceland we ending up arriving on an early flight so we took the opportunity to spend our first day exploring Reykjavik.
+There are so many stores, and quirky restaurants and coffee shops to visit.
 There are also quite a few museums to visit.
 A highlight for us was visiting Hallgrimskirkja (no we don’t know how to pronounce it either).
 It is a very architecturally unique church which is also the largest church in Iceland.
 The highlight for us was heading up to the observation tower on top.
 You get an amazing view of the city and the surrounding mountains.

 That evening we booked the Northern Lights tour.
 We boarded a coach and they took us to a remote nature reserve about 30 minutes out of Reykjavik.
 You do spend a lot of time waiting during this tour so be prepared.
 There is also no guarantee that you will see the lights.
 We got really lucky and managed to catch a glimpse which made all the waiting around, and frozen fingers worth it.
 If you want some tips on seeing the Northern Lights make sure you read this article.